Tempeh

 Common Mistakes

-• Treating tempeh as fully Allowed — the Limited classification means conditions or restrictions apply.
+• Treating tempeh as fully Allowed — the Limited classification means specific conditions or quantities apply.

 Frequently Asked Questions